ButiTando/SolarProject/README.md

 ### Hardware Requirements

-- 9V to 12V power supply or battery
+- 9V to 12V power supply or battery.
+- 5V and 3.3V voltage regulators (5V: LM235 and 3.3V: MCP1700)
-- Photovoltaic (PV) panel
+- Photovoltaic (PV) panel.
-- Adjustable load (manual or automated)
+- TIP31C power transistor (Any power transistor will work.
+The transistor is used in an active load configuration to automatically find the maximum power point(MPP)).
-- LEDs for visual feedback
+- LEDs for visual feedback.
-- LCD display
+- 16x2 LCD display.
-- Temperature sensors (ambient and panel)
+- Temperature sensors (Digital temperature sensoror: LMT01 and Analog temperature sensor: LM235).
-- Photodiode for light intensity measurement
+- Photodiode for light intensity measurement (SFH203).
-- UART interface for communication
+- STM32F411 Nucleo development board.

 ### Software Requirements

-- Embedded C/C++ development environment
+- Embedded C/C++ development environment (STM32CubeIDE or Visual studio code with PlatformIO extension)
-- UART communication driver
+- UART communication software ( Termite on window and Minicom on Linux)
-- Real-time clock (RTC) driver

 ### Installation